 What We Love: Chic silicone bottom keeps it in place

 What We Don't Love: Some users report leaky lids

 The Corkcicle 25-ounce canteen is both stylish and effective.
 The stainless steel water bottle is triple insulated and well-reputed for keeping hot drinks hot and cold drinks cold for hours.
 One user even reported that their champagne was still bubbly and drinkable two days later.

 People also like that it has a silicone bottom making it less likely to tip over and ergonomic easy-grip sides for comfortable holding.
 The mouth is also wide enough to drop in ice cubes to keep that drink extra cold.
 It comes in an overwhelming amount of colors, but that’s part of the fun.

 Material: Stainless steel | Sizes: 16 and 25 ounces | Dishwasher Safe: No

 Best Glass: Ello Syndicate Glass Water Bottle with One-Touch Flip Lid

-What We Like: Pure tasting water, silicone comes in multiple colors
+What We Love: Pure tasting water, silicone comes in multiple colors

-What We Don't Like: Heavy, not ideal if you plan on taking it on the go
+What We Don't Love: Heavy, not ideal if you plan on taking it on the go

 Material: Glass | Sizes: 20 ounces | Dishwasher Safe: Yes